Daniel1088test/parsing_group_tg/RAILWAY-DEPLOY.md

 PUBLIC_HOST=gondola.proxy.rlwy.net:37023
 ```

-Replace the values with your actual values.
+**NOTE**: The `PUBLIC_HOST` variable is especially important as it controls what URL is displayed to users in the Telegram bot.
+Make sure it matches your actual Railway domain.

 ## Step 4: Deploy Your Service